chilam27/Boston_Housing_Prices/README.md

 # Predict Boston Housing Prices

 Analyzing and predict Boston housing prices using data scraped from trulia.com using advanced regression models.
-I will go in depth for all the processes of this project: using `Beautiful Soup` to scrape data, analyzing and comparing different regression models (`Linear`, `Lasso`, `Random Forest`, `XGBoost`), and building an Application Programming Interface (API) using `Flask`.
+I will go in depth for all the processes of this project: using `Beautiful Soup` to scrape data, analyzing and comparing different regression models, and building an Application Programming Interface (API) using `Flask`.

 ## Background and Motivation